UnderscoreNorth/Cynomystica/README.md

 After starting the backend, there'll be a queue folder in the root.
 Placing a txt file with a link inside will queue up that link.
 This can be used by other applications or scripts.

 ### Update Log

+#### Dec 4, 2025

+- The queue can be pinned above the chat messages, the number of items can be set in the user settings

+#### Nov 21, 2025

+- Items can be snapped and deleted in bulk
+- Bulk queueing now skips a day if it conflicts with something in the schedule
+- Bulk queuing can parse folder links to grab all the video links, chaining URLs with a comma will glue the links together (Used for cases where videos are hosted on multiple servers)

 #### Apr 5, 2025

 - Video meta processing offloaded to a worker to keep chat and video syncing smooth